Easy DIY Cardboard Toddler Toys for Creative Play

 - Fine and gross motor skills.

-– Jumping, running, twisting and grasping the ball.
+– Jumping, running, twisting and grasping.

 - Cooperative play